 Sometimes Polco isn’t able to match personal information against a voter file.
 This is generally because of a recent change of address (the public file updates quarterly) or spelling inconsistencies.
 If you think you should be on the voter list and are not matched, contact Polco at email@example.com.

 Why did I receive a question from groups that aren’t my municipal or county government?

 Polco helps build and sustain a dialogue about public policy in communities.
 While most questions are from local governments and elected officials, a few other agencies might also use Polco: news organizations, school or special districts, universities and nonprofits.
 If Hillsborough overlaps boundaries with any of these entities, you can choose to subscribe to get their questions too.
 You will not receive those questions without your consent.

-The Town of Hillsborough is a member of the inaugural Small Places, Big Ideas Innovation Cohort, which is supported by the professional association Engaging Local Government Leaders and the software platform UrbanLeap, which helps cities test and evaluate innovative solutions.
-The cohort consists of local governments across the country that have partnered to address shared challenges.
-Hillsborough is focusing on civic engagement with Morrisville, Rolesville and Sanford under the umbrella of the Triangle J Council of Governments.
+The Town of Hillsborough was a member of the inaugural Small Places, Big Ideas Innovation Cohort, which is supported by the professional association Engaging Local Government Leaders and the software platform UrbanLeap, which helps cities test and evaluate innovative solutions.
+The cohort consists of local governments across the country that partner to address shared challenges.
+Hillsborough focused on civic engagement with Morrisville, Rolesville and Sanford under the umbrella of the Triangle J Council of Governments.